BircanAli/SheryanNails/README.md

 # Project Title

-Sheryan Nail Art - landing page for salon or personal page as a beutytion.
+Sheryan Nail Art - landing page for salon or personal page as a beautician.

 ## 🛠 Skills